nhsd-exeter/dos-integration/documentation/adr/001-High-level_design_and_tech_stack.md

 ## Context

-DI is a greenfield integration project enabling the changes made by service owners such as Pharmacies to their contact information and opening times oN NHS.uk to be reflected in DoS to ensure consumers of DoS have up to date and accurate information about UEC services.
+DI is a greenfield integration project enabling the changes made by service owners such as Pharmacies to their contact information and opening times on NHS.uk to be reflected in DoS to ensure consumers of DoS have up to date and accurate information about UEC services.

 It replaces Profile updater which provided a separate UI for service providers to update data for DoS.
 The new solution ensures service providers only need to make the changes in 1 place.
 As an interim solution Profile updater was updated to take a CSV feed from NSH Uk once a day and passed this information to DoS.
 This solution has its own limitations like data won't reflect to the end user immediately.
 The proposed solution is based on Messaging Queue technology (publish/subscribe).
 This paper provides the available options and our recommendations. we are evaluating the options available as "Cloud native solutions/services"  which are  as follows